 These Regulations shall enter into force thirty (30) days after their filing with the Department of State, in accordance with the provisions of the "Uniform Administrative Procedure Act of the Government of Puerto Rico", Act No. 38 of June 30, 2017, as amended.
-The original Regulations is in Spanish.
-If there is any discrepancy between the Spanish and English versions, the Spanish text will prevail.
+The original versions, the Spanish text will prevail.